Tetanus vaccine: Side effects

 Common side effects of the tetanus vaccine include fever, redness, and swelling with soreness or tenderness around the injection site (one in five people have redness or swelling).
 Body aches and tiredness have been reported following Tdap.
 Td / Tdap can cause painful swelling of the entire arm in one of 500 people.

 Tetanus toxoid containing vaccines (DTaP, DTP, Tdap, Td, DT) may cause brachial neuritis at a rate of one out of every 100,000 to 200,000 doses.

 Mechanism of action

-The type of vaccination for this disease is called artificial active immunity.
+Vaccination generates artificial active immunity.
 This type of immunity is generated when a dead or weakened version of the disease enters the body, causing an immune response which includes the production of antibodies.
 This is beneficial because it means that if the disease is ever introduced into the body, the immune system will recognize the antigen and produce antibodies more rapidly.

+In the case of the tetanus toxoid vaccine, the tetanus bacterium Clostridium tetani is grown artificially in a broth.
+The toxin is harvested from the mass of bacteria and then detoxfied using formaldehyde, forming the toxoid.
+Formaldehyde prevents the toxin from carrying out its toxic function but still preserve most of the epitopes of the original toxin.
+As a result, an immune system trained against the toxoid will recognize the real toxin.